-So, if you’ve been thinking about making your shakes in advance but wondered if it was worth it, read on to learn from my professional and personal experience, and you’ll pick up some trade tricks to save time.
+So, if you’ve been thinking about making your shakes in advance but wondered if it was worth it, read on to learn from my professional and personal experience, and you’ll pick up some tricks to save time.

-- Protein shakes made at night can be refrigerated, or frozen to keep them fresh for long.
+- Protein shakes made at night can be refrigerated, or frozen to keep them fresh for a long.